k33g/k33g.github.com/_posts/2012-02-04-BB-MODELS-AND-PLAY.md

 layout: post
 title: BB plays with Play
-info : Connect Backbone Models to PlayFramework
+info : How to connect Backbone Models to PlayFramework Models

 ---